Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

 and the operation $\check\gamma_{m_1,\dots,m_k}$ sends such an element $(a_0;a_1,a_2,\dots,a_{n-1};a_n)$ to

 where $n_0=0$, $n_k=n$ and $n_r-n_{r-1}=m_r$. \end{example}

-This construction can also be carried out in an algebraic setting. \begin{prop} Let $X$ be a simplicial set, and let $\Coop(n)$ be the free abelian group on the set $X_n$, for each $n\geq 0$.
-Then $\Coop$ forms a counital cooperad in the category of abelian groups, with the cooperadic structure given by
+This construction can also be carried out in an algebraic setting. \begin{prop} Let $X$ be a simplicial set, and let $\Coop(n)$ be the free Abelian group on the set $X_n$, for each $n\geq 0$.
+Then $\Coop$ forms a co--unital co--operad in the category of Abelian groups, with the co--operadic structure given by